ArielChambaz/BookTracker/README.md

 }
 ```

-## Book, Category and Authors factories and seeders
+## Book, Category and Author factories and seeders

 To automatically fill the tables in our database, we created new factories `BookFactory.php`, `AuthorFactory.php` and `CategoryFactory.php`.
 Here is a screenshot of the dummy data in the `Books table` in TablePlus: